5 Mysterious Symptoms That Might Just Be Dehydration

 1. Headaches and hangovers.

 Before you reach for the over-the-counter pain reliever, try rehydrating.
-Most hangover symptoms, including headaches, are widely attributed to dehydration.
+Most hangover symptoms, including headaches, are widely attributed to dehydration1.
 Many will find relief within 30 minutes of drinking 8 to 16 ounces of water while others will require additional glasses and more time.

 2. Brain fog and anxiety.